sky-lounge/docs/content/developer-view/_index.md

 A `skylounge-step` definition file is a `yaml` file following the [GitHub steps specification](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps), with one extension.

 As a `yaml` file, it must begin with three hyphens ("`---`").
 Then it must have exactly one top-level key, which is "`steps:`" (This corresponds to the `steps` key in the GitHub steps specification.)
 The rest of the file follows the GitHub steps specification, with the extension that it may also use SkyLounge parameters.
 The definition can contain multiple steps.

-All steps will be inserted into the workflow with any SkyLounge parameters interpolated into it using values set in the `skylounge.yml` file for this `skylounge-step`, the job or workflow containing it, or globally.
+A workflow uses a `skylounge-step` definition when a `skylounge-job` refers to it using the `step:` name and `uri:` within a `skylounge-job` used in a workflow.
+All steps will be inserted into the `skylounge-job` within the workflow, with any SkyLounge parameters interpolated into it using values set in the `skylounge.yml` file for the job, workflow, or blueprint containing it.

 The example below shows an excerpt from a `gradlew` build step, with a SkyLounge parameter specifying the `java-version`.